Weiguo (Patrick) Fan

 Dr. Weiguo (Patrick) Fan is a Full Professor of Accounting and Information Systems, Full Professor of Computer Science (courtesy) and Director of the Center for Business Intelligence and Analytics at the Virginia Polytechnic Institute and State University (Virginia Tech).
 He received his Ph.D. in Business Administration from the Ross School of Business, University of Michigan, Ann Arbor, in 2002, a M. Sce in Computer Science from the National University of Singapore in 1997, and a B. E. in Information and Control Engineering from the Xi'an Jiaotong University, P.R.
 China, in 1995.

-Patrick teaches undergraduate and graduate courses on Accounting (Principles and Intermediate), Business Data Communications, Object-Oriented System Development in Java, Management of Information Systems, and Information Systems Auditing and Control at Virginia Tech.
+Patrick teaches undergraduate and graduate courses on Accounting (Principles and Intermediate), Business Data Communications, Object-Oriented System Development in Java, Management of Information Systems, Information Systems Auditing and Control, and Information System Security and Assurance at Virginia Tech.
 Prior to that, he has taught undergraduate courses related to Information Systems, Decision Support Systems, e-Commerce and e-Business at the University of Michigan and National University of Singapore.

-His text mining research (ranking function discovery for search engine optimization, question answering on the Web, text summarization, etc.) has been cited more than 3000 times (h-index 30, i10-index 67) according to Google Scholar.
+His text mining research (ranking function discovery for search engine optimization, question answering on the Web, text summarization, etc.) has been cited more than 3000 times (h-index 32, i10-index 70) according to Google Scholar.
 His research on financial fraud auditing using automatic textual analysis has been mentioned numerous times in different online and news media (including Richmond Times, CFO magazine).
 His research has been funded by five NSF grants, one PWC grant, and one KPMG grant.
-Recently, he has started several new research projects, such as assessing the success, value, quality, and innovation in knowledge communities, strategic actions and firm performance in digital industries, financial fraud detection using text mining techniques, capital market research using automatic textual analysis, and E-Business success and quality metrics.
+Recently, he has started several new research projects, such as assessing the success, value, quality, and innovation in knowledge communities, strategic actions and firm performance in digital industries, financial fraud detection using text mining techniques, capital market research using automatic textual analysis, business value and analytics of social media, and E-Business success and quality metrics.